-This is part of a longer list on my website, www.effectivechurchcom.com, the links are live and you can click directly to the sites.
-You can copy them from the website into your website.
+This is part of a longer list on my website, www.effectivechurchcom.com, the links are live on this site and you can click directly to the resources.
+You can also copy them from the website into your website for easy seeker access.